Pratima971/New_repo/README.md

 ```
 $ Clone the GitHub repository and the VS Code using Git(Which need to be installed)
 ## Install the Libraries

+Installs all required libraries for building a real-time car accident detection system using Flask for the web interface, OpenCV for video processing, YOLOv11 via Ultralytics for object detection, and supporting deep learning and image handling libraries.

 ```
 pip install flask opencv-python ultralytics torch torchvision pillow numpy
 ```
 ## Executing the code and Run the server

+Start the application by executing the main script:

 ```
 python app.py
 ```
+##
+##